wjakob/nanobind/docs/api_core.rst

 .. cpp:struct:: dynamic_attr

-   Indicate that a type requires a Python dictionary to support the dynamic addition of attributes.
+   Indicate that instances of a type require a Python dictionary to support the dynamic addition of attributes.

-.. cpp:struct:: is_enum

-   .. cpp:function:: is_enum(bool is_signed)

-      Mark the bound class as an enumeration backed by a signed or unsigned integer type.

-.. cpp:struct:: is_arithmetic

-   Indicate that the enumeration may be used as part of arithmetic operations.

 .. cpp:struct:: template <typename T> supplement

    Indicate that ``sizeof(T)`` bytes of memory should be set aside to store supplemental data in the type object.
+See :ref:`Supplemental type data <supplement>` for more information.

 .. cpp:struct:: type_slots